 It is true that life is uncertain and anything can happen; pain, frustration of your cherished goals, competition, loss, or bullying; or a sad loss of any meaning in life.
 The instant you face any of these issues, nature has coded your blob of jelly to use programmed responses to deal with it.
 Those emotional responses could be fear, anger, envy, guilt, disappointment, low self esteem, sadness, or a futile search for meaning.

 These emotions decide the angle of each slope.
-Nature has assembled within the jelly your emotional strategies from school yard torments and from ancient battles.
+Nature has assembled within the jelly your emotional strategies gleaned from school yard torments and ancient battles.
 When these emotions come to life, your road ahead tilts upwards into a climb.
 In the midst of the daily grind, a simple put down by a shop assistant is enough to change the slope of your road.
 The herd logic of public shame set the slope in the jelly years ago after the catcalls of a childhood bully.
 A twinge in your chest indicates the increase in slope.

 But, primeval emotions are preparing your body for non-existent threats.
 The urge to bolt on hearing the growl of a tiger is an outmoded body strategy for coping with a court summons.
 The urge to run will be having distinct physical symptoms in your body.
 That urge is your illusion of a change in slope.
 The bells and whistles are indicating to you that the slope is changing.